andreshungbz/simple-task-manager/README.md

 > These steps set up a database with predetermined names and credentials.
 In a production environment, please set different names and credentials.

 > [!NOTE]
-> These steps assume you have the default `postgres` superuser as well as the default `postgres` database.
-If you have a different setup, you may need to adjust the commands accordingly.
+> These steps assume you have the default `postgres` superuser and the default `postgres` database.
+You may need to adjust the commands if you have a different setup.

 1. Login to `psql` as the `postgres` superuser and paste the following in the `psql` command line to clear any existing database/user and create a new user: